ShaunMaher/Ubuntu-ZFS-Root/README.md

 dataset and, after you have provided the passphrase, the OS should boot to the graphical login screen.

+Once you're logged in, you need to repeat the ***"Building ZFS tools and kernel module from source"*** section from above on this OS instance.

-## Permantently add an entry to the Grub menu
+## Permanently add an entry to the Grub menu
 TODO

 ## Troubleshooting